-Personal Use of Social Networking Sites
+Personal Student Use of Social Networking Sites

 The University of Wisconsin-La Crosse (UW-L) Occupational Therapy Program recognizes that social networking websites and applications, including but not limited to Facebook, MySpace, Twitter and blogs, are an important and timely means of communication.
 Students, faculty and staff are reminded that they should have no expectation of privacy on social networking sites.
 Students, faculty and staff must also be aware that posting certain information is illegal.
 Violation may expose the offender to criminal and civil liability.
-Offenses may be considered non-academic misconduct and be subject to the appropriate procedures for withdrawal from the program.
+Offenses may be considered non-academic misconduct and be subject to the appropriate policies and procedures.